A write-off for your travel expenses is one of the most underutilized tax deductions by small business owners today!

-Wherever you are traveling to, is there a customer or client in the area?
+Wherever you are traveling to ask yourself, is there a customer or client in the area?
 Could you cultivate a new relationship or strengthen a current one?
-Schedule meetings each day you are traveling, at least for a few hours, and keep notes of what you accomplished and why the meeting was important.
+Schedule meetings each day you are traveling, at least for a few hours, and keep notes of what you accomplished along with why the meeting was important.

-Is there a vendor or supplier, sub-contractor, or affiliate you could meet with where grandma or grandpa lives?
-Could you negotiate new pricing, tour a facility, and talk about networking, and how you could work more closely together?
-The tax write-off may even be simply a bonus when you consider the business you could generate with a strategic meeting that produces more revenue for the business.
+When traveling, think about if there is a vendor or supplier, sub-contractor, or affiliate you could meet with where grandma or grandpa lives?
+Could you negotiate new pricing, tour a facility, talk about networking and how you could work more closely together?
+The tax write-off may even be simply a bonus, when you consider the business you could generate with a strategic meeting that produces more revenue for the business.

 Look at possible workshops in the local area where you are visiting.
-Consider classes tax, legal, business, marketing, website, SEO, customer relationship, or technical training based on your type of business.
+Tax, legal, business, marketing, website, SEO, customer relationship, or technical training based on your type of business are classes that you should consider taking.
 At the very least, visit a local real estate or investment club meeting if possible.
-The training could be fantastic and justify a great write-off to boot.
+The training could be fantastic and justify a great write-off.

 The list goes on and on; it just doesn’t make sense for any business owner to not have at least some travel expenses.
-So plan and do one of these ideas; and get your tax deduction for your travel expenses.
+So plan and do one of these ideas; and get a write-off for your travel expenses.